 Avoiding tooth decay is essential to preventing a tooth abscess.
 Take good care of your teeth to avoid tooth decay:

-- Use fluoridated drinking water.
+- Use fluoridated water.

 - Brush your teeth at least twice a day with a fluoride toothpaste.

 - Use dental floss or an interdental cleaner to clean between your teeth on a daily basis.

 - Replace your toothbrush every three or four month, or whenever the bristles are frayed.

 - Eat healthy by limiting sugary items and between-meal snacks.

 - Visit your dentist for regular checkups and professional cleanings.

 - Consider using an antiseptic or a fluoride mouth rinse to add an extra layer of protection against tooth decay.